open-xchange/appsuite-middleware/documentation/login_and_sessions/openid_connect_1.0_sso.md

 ## Tokens

-The OAuth Access and Refresh tokens are both stored in the user session, alongside with the IDToken of the user.
+The OAuth access and refresh tokens are both stored in the user session, alongside with the ID token of the user.
 The refresh token is automatically used to get a new Access token, when needed.
-The IDToken stores the users unique identification in the `subject` field.
-How the needed uid and cid are extracted from this information, depends on the content.
+The IDToken usually stores the users unique identification in the `sub` field, but can use other claims to identify App Suite users, too.
+How contexts and users are resolved from an ID token is configurable and can also be overridden with custom OIDC Backends.
-For the default implementation it is assumed, that the uid and cid are stored in `uid@cid` format.

 # Operators Guide